-We have allocated you a faculty mentor who you should aim to meet with at least twice in the first term to discuss your progress.
+We have also allocated you a faculty mentor who you should aim to meet with at least twice in the first term to discuss your progress.
 By the start of your second term you should have a confirmed supervisor and a plan for your initial research project.
+Your main supervisor must be based at the University of Oxford.